bratwursted/wackytabbar/README.md

 ## Testing

 I've tested this on different simulators including the iPhone XR and iPhone 8 to get a sense of how well this works for notch and non-notch phones.
 Also on the iPad under different multitasking cases and rotation.
 It seemes to work pretty well and hasn't broken anything that I can tell yet.

+The container view of the UITabViewController seems to have the correct size to show all the content without clipping, which was a concern.
+I tested this on phones and the iPad under differernt multitasking cases.